nawjeet/bwt1/README.md

 The content includes critiques made on the **Content**, **Navigation**, **Layout**, **Web Technologies Used**, **Overall Functionality** and **User Experience** of each website stated above.
 This website contains 6 html pages, 1 css file and 1 JavaScript file.
 The files namely, `index.html`, `apple.html`, `samsung.html`, `msn.html`, `yahoo.html`, `references.html`, `style.css` and `script.js` can be found on my GitHub repository [here](https://github.com/nawjeet/bwt1).

-The first website is Apple which  it has been evaluated thoroughly and displayed on the web page `apple.html`.
+The first website is **Apple** which has been selected as _liked_ and has been evaluated thoroughly and displayed on the web page `apple.html`.
 The web page has small descriptions and pictures of the main website displayed.
-Below are the bullet points
+Below are the main points that has been described in each web page.

 > Innovative ideas and design

 > Responsive and smooth website

 > Appealing visual literacy

+The second website is **Samsung** that has also been evaluted as _liked_ and below shows the main characteristics of the website of Samsung that has been evaluated.

 > User-friendly website

->
+> Individual/ Enterprise Business Technologies

->
+> Mega Menu Navigation Bar

+The third website is **Msn** which has been evaluated as _disliked_ for its design and its content.

+> Pool of information around the world

+> Bugs in the website interface

+> Lack of category when reading news

+Finally, the fourth website is **Yahoo** which is also counted as _disliked_ not for its design but for its unreliable sources that shows up on its homepage.

 > Simple interface with variety of resources

 > Too many advertisements among news

 > Celebrity gossip news

-> Pool of information around the world
-> Bugs in the website interface
-> Lack of category when reading news

 ### Built With